hexaxsoftwares/houx.js/README.md

 Function widget works as the scope of the build function, with no data state of it's own.
 Class widgets are perfect and statefull widget encapsulation, in short, it was used in building the pixel builtin widgets.
-Class widgets must extend the `Pixel.WIDGET` base widget, to be treated as a class widget Pixel recommends the use of object options widget for declarative syntax
+Class widgets must extend the `Pixel.Widget` base widget, to be treated as a class widget Pixel recommends the use of object options widget for declarative syntax
 # LifeCycleHooks
     Pixel provides you with some us3full callback functions that run at some specific stage of the life of a widget.